How to Enjoy University Circle on a Budget

 Cleveland Botanical Garden

-Discounted tickets to the Cleveland Botanical Garden (CBG) are available to active-duty military members, veterans, as well as those that can partake in the Museums for All program.
+Discounted tickets to the Cleveland Botanical Garden (CBG) are available to active-duty military members, veterans, as well as those who can partake in the Museums for All program.
 On Tuesdays, Seniors 60+ can receive $ off their admission.

 Cleveland History Center